skip to content

 00:32:14 - Dev Agrawal

-That and it can just like continue to write components with data access anywhere.
-Doesn't have to worry about network calls, doesn't have to worry about cache invalidation or anything like that.
-And this is something that pretty much everyone in the sync engine space has seen, but it's something that we're all trying to better formulate and talk about that.
-Hey, having sync engines makes it really easy for AI to build apps and we just need to better explore that area.
+And it can just continue to write components with data access anywhere.
+It doesn't have to worry about network calls, doesn't have to worry about cache invalidation or anything like that.
+This is something that pretty much everyone in the sync engine space has seen, but it's something that we're all trying to better formulate and talk about, that hey, having sync engines makes it really easy for AI to build apps and we just need to better explore that area.

 00:32:51 - Anthony Campolo